cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 > Normally we need to set variabl e `bool isMC` and `const char* resonance`, but at this time it is done already and set automatically for these ntupples names.
 >
-> Also this code was made for Upsilon and J/psi only.
+> Also this code was made for ϒ and J/ψ only.
 We pretend to work on for Z Boson in future.
 {: .callout}

 ## Editting bins